Sara Eggesvik: Charlton Athletic

 In January 2019, Eggesvik joined Women's Championship club Charlton Athletic on a free transfer.

 Loan to Grand Bodø

 In May 2019, Eggesvik was sent back on loan to her previous club.

 KIL/Hemne

 In 2020, Eggesvik returned to Norway and joined KIL/Hemne.

 Malvik

 In 2022, Eggesvik joined Adressa-ligaen 3. div. women club Malvik.

+Western United

+In August 2024, Eggesvik joined Australian club Western United.
+A year later at the end of the season, the club announced her departure.

+LSK Kvinner

+In August 2025, Eggesvik joined Norwegian club LSK Kvinner.

 International career

-Eggesvik was born in Norway to a Norwegian father and a Filipino mother making her eligible to play for either Norway or Philippines at international level.
+Eggesvik was born in Norway to a Norwegian father and a Filipina mother, making her eligible to play for either Norway or the Philippines at international level.

 Norway youth

-Eggesvik has represented Norway women's at under-19 and under-23 levels.
+Eggesvik has represented Norway's women at the under-19 and under-23 levels.

 U-19

 In January 2016, Eggesvik was one of the 20 players who were called-up for the international friendlies against England U-19.
-She made her debut for Norway U-19 in a 1–0 win against England U-19, coming in as a substitute, replacing Nora Eide Lie in the 66th minute of the match.
+She made her debut for Norway U-19 in a 1–0 win against England U-19, coming in as a substitute and replacing Nora Eide Lie in the 66th minute of the match.